Skip to main content

 MACD

-Fast Period - 3
+Fast Period: 3

-Slow Period - 21
+Slow Period: 21

 Bollinger bands

-Period value - 21
+Period value: 21

-Standard Deviation - 2.5
+Standard Deviation: 2.5

 Price Change

-Period 15 minutes
+Period: 15 minutes

-Price change 2%
+Price change: 2%

-Max DCA orders
+Max DCA Orders

-Price deviation
+Price Deviation

-This is the value in % which determines the deviation of the additional entries from the entry price.
-Example: If you go long and the price of the asset is 100$ and you put an order price deviation of 1% that will mean that the first additional entry will occur when the price drops by 1%, the second entry will be triggered when the overall price will drop by 2% (as the interval between the first and the second additional entry will be 1%).
+Example: If your entry price is $100 and you set a 1% price deviation, the first additional entry will occur when the price drops by 1%, while the second entry will be triggered when the overall price drops by 2% (as the interval between the first and the second additional entry is 1%).

 Order Size Multiplier

-This parameter will determine the amount that you put into each additional position.
-If this parameter is equal to 1 that means that each additional entry will be equal to the initial amount.
-The extra volume will be added to your position from the second DCA entry.
-Example: Your initial position was 10$ and your Volume Multiplier is set to 2.
-When you reach your 1st DCA extra order target your additional order will have the same volume of 10$.
-When you reach your 2nd DCA target your extra order will be 20$ (previous position volume * multiplier).
-Your 3rd DCA target will place an order of 40$.
+Example: Your initial position was $10 and your Volume Multiplier is set to 2.
+When you reach your 1st DCA extra order target, your additional order will have the same volume of $10.
+When you reach your 2nd DCA target, your extra order will be $20 (previous position volume * multiplier).
+Your 3rd DCA target will place an order of $40.

 Price Deviation Multiplier